ovr/ghubber/README.md

 #### Way 1: Built-in Android emulator, use KVM on linux if it's installed for acceleration

-> Attentation, KVM and VirtualBox supposedly cannot coexist, or rather, VirtualBox won't run while the KVM modules are loaded in memory
+> Note: KVM and VirtualBox supposedly cannot coexist, or rather, VirtualBox won't run while the KVM modules are loaded in memory

 The easy way will be to create a new device inside Android Studio, press run